My Year of Gulps!

 For 7 days I was up at 4:30am and other than one day when I was paddling I walked down to Mahon Pool in Maroubra and got in the very refreshing water (this was during winter and the mornings were cold!).

-And I met and connected with people there I otherwise wouldn’t.
-It was gold.
+To begin it was tough but it got easier.
+Being in the water, floating and looking up at the stars with an orange glow on the horizon - hearing the waves and the birds - it was heaven.
 So glad I did this.
 It helped me break the bad habits, I got some evidence I can still do uncomfortable things.
 I've continued doing this a couple of times a week - I love the physical and mental benefits I get from it.

 This experience reminded me of the power of embracing discomfort and changing routines, even in small doses.